cerebrate-project/cerebrate-website/_posts/2021-11-24-Cerebrate-version-1.1-released.md

 ### Cerebrate 1.1 released - the open source companion to ISACs, CSIRTs and SOCs

-In the scope of the [Open platform and tools to facilitate the collaboration among Computer Security Incident Response Teams](https://www.enisa.europa.eu/news/enisa-news/open-platform-and-tools-to-facilitate-the-collaboration-among-computer-security-incident-response-teams) project funded by the EU commission, [CIRCL](https://www.circl.lu/) is pleased to announce the release 1.1 of Cerebrate, an open source security orchestration tool for CSIRTs and SOCs.
+In the scope of the [Open platform and tools to facilitate the collaboration among Computer Security Incident Response Teams](https://www.enisa.europa.eu/news/enisa-news/open-platform-and-tools-to-facilitate-the-collaboration-among-computer-security-incident-response-teams) project funded by the EU commission, [CIRCL](https://www.circl.lu/) is pleased to announce the 1.1 release of Cerebrate, an open source security orchestration tool for CSIRTs and SOCs.

 ### New features and fixes

 - A new audit logging system has been added to Cerebrate.
 The audit system is based on the MISP new audit logging functionality.
-- [security] ACL have tightened for several controllers and permissions were fixed for org admins.
+- [security] The ACL systems have been tightened up for several controllers and organisation administrator privileges have been implemented.
 - [keycloak improvement]  when enrolling users in keycloak, the user organisation_id is used instead of the individual's first alias.
 - Multiple improvements and bugs fixed in the API and user-interface.